subtle-byte/ghloc/README.md

 There is also `filter` URL parameter, which has the opposite behavior to `match` parameter. `filter` has the same syntax but it declares which files must be filtered out.

+To make the response more compact you can use `pretty=false`, e.g. `/someuser/somerepo?pretty=false`.

 There is useful web frontend for this API: https://github.com/pajecawav/ghloc-web (thanks @pajecawav).

 ## TODO